How To Navigate Icy Roads On Your Commute

 BALTIMORE (WJZ) — Monday’s winter storm created slushy, slick conditions on the road after central Maryland was blanketed in snow, but a refreeze of leftover puddles and slush could make Tuesday morning’s commute even more treacherous.

-The Maryland Department of Transportation provided some tips on driving to survive in winter weather.READ MORE: Snowstorm Cancels Hundreds Of Flights On Busy Travel Day, Travelers Stranded At BWI
+The Maryland Department of Transportation provided some tips on driving to survive in winter weather.READ MORE: Closures & Delays: Maryland Schools, Government Offices & Businesses

 Before getting behind the wheel, try to delay your commute to give road crews time to salt the roads.
-If you need to drive, allow yourself extra time to get where you’re going.READ MORE: Drivers Find Mayhem On Maryland Roads After Snowstorm
+If you need to drive, allow yourself extra time to get where you’re going.READ MORE: Maryland Rep. Jamie Raskin Recounts 'Lifeline' He Received After Son's Death And January 6 Attack

 Here are some more actions MDOT suggested before hitting the road: